arcanemachine/hetzner-dns-tools/README.md

 ##### In a Bash prompt

-To get all data for the zone by using the zone's ID: `ZONE_ID=your-zone-id ./zone_get.py`
+To return all data for the zone by using the zone's ID: `ZONE_ID=your-zone-id ./zone_get.py`

-To get all data for the zone by using the zone's domain name: `ZONE_NAME=your-domain.com ./zone_get.py`
+To return all data for the zone by using the zone's domain name: `ZONE_NAME=your-domain.com ./zone_get.py`

-To get just the zone's ID by using the zone's domain name: `ZONE_NAME=your-domain.com ID_ONLY=1 ./zone_get.py`
+To return just the zone's ID by using the zone's domain name: `ZONE_NAME=your-domain.com ID_ONLY=1 ./zone_get.py`

 #### In Python

-To get all data for the zone by using the zone's ID:
+To return all data for the zone by using the zone's ID:

 ```
 from zone_get import zone_get